Texas Auto Insurance [Rates + Cheap Coverage Guide]

 Drunk Driving Total: 3,776

-Car insurance is that necessary evil: the thing we don’t want to pay for, but have to, as having insurance is required by law.
+Auto insurance is that necessary evil: the thing we don’t want to pay for but have to, as auto insurance became mandatory.
 In Texas, as of 2017, there were a little over 17 million licensed drivers, and out of these drivers, over $900 million was paid by Texas drivers to protect themselves against uninsured drivers!

-Being that the average Texan drove nearly 16,000 miles in 2014, this means car insurance is an important topic.
+Being that the average Texan drove nearly 16,000 miles in 2014, this means auto insurance is an important topic.

 And why is it so important?
-Many people have misconceptions when it comes to car insurance (the strangest myth being the color of your car relating to how much you’ll pay for insurance).
+Many people have misconceptions when it comes to auto insurance (the strangest myth being the color of your car relating to how much you’ll pay for insurance).

 Confused about where to start?
 Sit a spell, and keep on reading…